 13. This improvement was not maintained in the winter of 1946-7.
 The European economy, still at the convalescent stage, suffered a most serious setback as a result of the continued shortage of coal, the increased cost of primary products and the prolonged world shortage of food and other essential commodities.

 This crisis was intensified by the exceptionally severe winter and the drought which followed.
 Further advance from the levels of autumn 1946, would in any case, have been difficult in view of the continued inability of the German economy to supply the coal and other products upon which so much of Europe’s economic life depends.
-But the failure of production to recover in the other devastated parts of the world and the consequent development of further shortages, and further price increases created additional problems for Europe which threatened the whole basis of the recovery which had been made so far.
-The credits were becoming exhausted, and the upsurge of recovery had used up the stocks which countries had managed to retain or acquire after the liberation.
+But the failure of production to recover in other devastated parts of the world and the consequent development of further shortages, and further price increases created additional problems for Europe which threatened the whole basis of the recovery which had been made so far.
+The credits which many countries had obtained in the early post-war period were becoming exhausted, and the upsurge of recovery had used up the stocks which countries had managed to retain or acquire after the liberation.

 14. Early in 1947, indeed, it became clear that the effect of the war had been to destroy the balance between the productive power and resources of the Western Hemisphere and those of the rest of the world.
 The effect of this disequilibrium was shown most clearly in the surplus in the United States balance of payments which was running at the rate of $10,000 million a year.
 In order to maintain the progress which had so far been achieved, the European countries were bound to maintain the volume of their imports from the American continent at increasing cost.
 This process inevitably led to the rapid depletion of gold and dollar reserves.
 The effects of this process reach far beyond Europe and threaten the foundations of the World economy.
 But Europe was affected most acutely and urgently because of the dissipation of her financial and physical resources during the war.